tobseyltd/html-first-project/README.md

     - https://code.iconify.design/iconify-icon/1.0.7/iconify-icon.min.js

 ### Tips
+- go step by step in instructions
+- after every step edit this file and set instruction task finised and commit code to repository
 - use emmet for Alias of html:5
 - use semantic div tags for better code understanding
 - use your cheat sheets